apache/activemq-artemis/docs/user-manual/en/masking-passwords.md

   ```

   This indicates the cluster password is a masked value and Apache ActiveMQ
-  Artemis will use its built-in codec to decode it.
-All other passwords in the
+  Artemis will use [the default codec](#the-default-codec) to decode it.
+All
-  configuration file, Connectors, Acceptors and Bridges, will also use masked
+  other passwords in the configuration file, Connectors, Acceptors and Bridges,
-  passwords.
+  will also use masked passwords.

 ### bootstrap.xml